 3. Apply the paint to the fabric using a foam brush.
 Hold the brush lightly in your hand parallel to the folds and apply the paint.
 Try a variety of techniques to create different shaped trees.
 Light brush strokes over small tight folds produces thin lines suitable for small or background trees.
 Painting over small tight folds in the fabric will also produce smaller trees.

 4. Remove the fabric from the can and dry it flat overnight.
 Protect the dried fabric with a pressing cloth and set the paint with a hot iron.

 |The fabric after painting.

 At this point you can add more painting and other surface design techniques before stitching.

 The April/May 2013 issue of Quilting Arts features more surface design techniques for fiber art, including using tsukineko inks with colored newspaper transfer by Jeannie Palmer Moore, painting with torn paper and stitch by Connie Marie Fahrion, and sketching with watercolor paints by Sue Bleiweiss, plus stitching techniques, interviews, and galleries of inspiration.
-Order your issue now or download it today.
+Instantly download your copy today.